Biden faces first potential Cabinet defeat as opposition grows to budget pick

 She has called Collins “the worst” and “pathetic,” and said “vampires have more heart than Ted Cruz,” referring to the GOP senator from Texas.
 Tanden has compared Senate Minority Leader Mitch McConnell (R-Ky.) to “Voldemort,” the Harry Potter villain, and called him “Moscow Mitch.”
 Tanden told senators during her confirmation hearings that she regretted her language and confirmed that she deleted more than 1,000 tweets.

-But she also has drawn ire from some on the left after her high-profile tangles with Sen. Bernie Sanders (I-Vt.) and his supporters during the senator from Vermont’s presidential bids.
-Sanders now chairs the Senate Budget Committee, one of two panels that process the OMB nomination.
+She also has drawn ire from some on the left after her high-profile tangles with Sen. Bernie Sanders (I-Vt.) and his supporters during the senator’s presidential bids.
+Sanders chairs the Senate Budget Committee, one of two panels that process the OMB nomination.

 Still, Tanden is backed by the U.S. Chamber of Commerce and some former Republican officials, including ex-OMB director Mitch Daniels and former senator Jeff Flake (R-Ariz.), who have urged support for her.

-Bill Kristol, a conservative who has also voiced support for Tanden, spoke with her over the weekend and said she was “optimistic” about her chances to be confirmed.
+Bill Kristol, a conservative political analyst who has also voiced support for Tanden, spoke with her over the weekend and said she was “optimistic” about her chances to be confirmed.
 She said that she believed her meetings with senators had gone well, Kristol said, saying that “they actually talked substance.”

 “I feel like there’s a little bit of sexism going on here,” Kristol said.
 “It just seems like these tweets sound harsher to these old guys because they’re coming from a woman.”

-Tanden’s allies have criticized Manchin and Senate Republicans for rejecting her nomination despite their support of many of former president Donald Trump’s divisive nominees.
-Manchin, Collins and Portman were among the senators who voted to confirm Richard Grenell, Trump’s pick for U.S. ambassador to Germany, despite combative and personal tweets mocking a range of public officials in both parties.
+Tanden’s allies have criticized Manchin and Senate Republicans for rejecting her nomination despite their support of many of President Donald Trump’s divisive nominees.
+Manchin, Collins and Sen. Rob Portman (R-Ohio) were among those who voted to confirm Richard Grenell, Trump’s pick for U.S. ambassador to Germany, despite his combative and personal tweets mocking public officials in both parties.
 Republicans also defended Trump, who routinely leveled highly personal attacks on both Republicans and Democrats.

 Tanden’s parents immigrated from India, and she would be the first woman of color to lead the White House budget office.
-That has fueled liberal accusations that the complaints against her style may carry sexist or racial undertones.
+That has fueled accusations from liberals that the complaints against her style may carry sexist or racial undertones.

-“It’s unfortunate the first woman of color to be OMB director is being held to a different standard by past officials confirmed by the Senate,” said Daniel Hemel, a law professor at the University of Chicago.
+“It’s unfortunate the first woman of color to be OMB director is being held to a different standard by past officials confirmed by the Senate,” said Daniel Hemel, a University of Chicago law professor.

-Tanden has met with 35 senators and has additional meetings scheduled for this week, Psaki said.
+Tanden has met with 35 senators and has more meetings this week, Psaki said.
 Both the Budget Committee and the Homeland Security and Government Affairs Committee plan to vote on her nomination on Wednesday.

-The Senate has confirmed Biden’s Cabinet at a slower pace than his two immediate predecessors, reflecting a chamber that struggled to even get organized earlier this year, then was occupied for a week with Trump’s second impeachment trial.
+The Senate has confirmed Biden’s Cabinet at a slower pace than his two immediate predecessors, reflecting a chamber that struggled to get organized earlier this year then was occupied for a week with Trump’s second impeachment trial.

-So far, Biden has had seven Cabinet officials confirmed.
+Biden has had seven Cabinet officials confirmed.
 At this point in their presidencies, Trump had nine of his picks confirmed, while President Barack Obama had 12 members of his Cabinet in place.

 The budget office also is racing to complete work on the president’s proposed budget, which the OMB typically releases in the beginning or middle of February.